March 3rd, 2015

 Ingredients in Denture Cleaners

-Ingredients in denture cleaners serve the purpose of removing stains, killing bacteria or helping preserve the life and quality of the dentures.
+Efferdent ingredients in denture cleaners serve the purpose of removing stains, killing bacteria, or helping preserve the life and quality of the dentures.

 - Common Sodium Bicarbonate